Online Engineering Tools

 This Tool Generates a complete Gale's traverse table from bearings and distances.
 Calculates latitudes, departures, closing errors, Bowditch (compass rule) and Transit corrections, adjusted coordinates, adjusted bearings and lengths.
 Includes full step-by-step workings.

-Free AI Moment of Inertia Calculator
+Free AI Moment of Inertia Calculator - All Shapes and Geometry

 Calculate area moment of inertia (second moment of area) and mass moment of inertia for all standard shapes.
 Live annotated diagrams update as you type.
 Full step-by-step solutions, parallel axis theorem, and all unit systems.